Boracay: History

-Pre-colonial period
+Pre-colonial history

 Before the Spanish colonization of the Philippines in the 16th century, Boracay was populated by Ati people.
 It was known to the Iberians as Buracay.
 At the time of contact with the Europeans, Buracay had a population of one hundred people, who cultivated rice on the island and augmented their income by raising goats.

 The Tumandok people also established an indigenous presence on the island, although the identities of the two indigenous peoples is often conflated.
 A 1905 report by the Philippine Commission documented the continuing presence of both groups on the island. referred to there as "Buracay".

-Contemporary period

-As an agricultural island
+Archeological-wise and Historiographical-wise Boracay island was at the cross-roads of maritime shipping between the rival Philippine Port-Kingdoms of the Kedatuan of Madja-as (ᜋᜇ᜔ᜌ᜵ ᜀᜐ᜔), the nation of Sandao (三洲), and Buddhist Ma-i (ᜫᜡ), which most likely made Boracay a lively naval route, trading spot, but also battlefield among the three kingdoms.

+The Kedatuan of Madja-as including the datus of Capiz and Aklan where Boracay neighbors, often raided Luzon and Mindoro in the north; the locations of the kingdoms of Tondo and Ma-i that there is an old Visayan saying: “sa diin timo nangayaw nga mait” which translates as “did you raid (pangayaw) up north (mait)?” but actually means “where have you been?”, as a memory of Panay raids against the kingdoms of Mindoro and Luzon.

+Colonial Era and Post-Independence era history

+Administration under Ibajay and Buruanga

-Boracay was previously part of the province of Capiz.
-It was under the jurisdiction of the town of Buruanga until the municipality of Malay was established on June 15, 1949.
-The municipality, as well as the island, became part of Aklan, which became an independent province on April 25, 1956.
+Boracay, as well as the rest of Aklan, was previously part of the province of Capiz.
+It was under the jurisdiction of the municipality of Buruanga itself ruling over the town of Ibajay which was the intermediary for Buracay (Historical spelling of Boracay) and its surroundings at Northwestern Panay island.

+The 1818 census shows that there were 1,268 native families and also a relatively decent number of 30 Spanish-Filipino families that also lived in Ibajay, Malay and also Boracay.

+Introduction of Plantation Agriculture (1910s)

 Before the advent of tourism, Boracay was largely an agricultural community.
 Around 1910, Sofía Gonzáles Tirol and her husband Lamberto Hontiveros Tirol (a town judge on the Panay mainland) took ownership of substantial properties on the island.
 They planted coconuts, fruit trees and greenery.
 Others followed the Tirols, and cultivation and development of the island gradually spread.
-The production of copra and fishing were major industries in the island.

-However, due to overharvesting by fishers and the destruction of coral reefs due to cyanide fishing, the fishing industry saw a decline.
-By the 1980s, the price of copra had declined, encouraging tourism as an alternative source of income for the island.

-Dispossession from the Ati and other residents during Martial Law
+Establishment of Malay and Aklan

+Buruanga continued to administer Boracay until the municipality of Malay was established on June 15, 1949.

+The municipality, as well as the island, became part of Aklan, which became an independent province on April 25, 1956.